evgeniums/cpp-validator/docs/index.md

 ### Properties of heterogeneous containers

 To validate elements of heterogeneous containers a special kind of properties should be used.
 A `heterogeneous property` wraps an index of a tuple element.
-[Element aggregations](#element-aggregations) can be used with heterogeneous properties in the same way as with ordinary properties if [h_size](h_size) of validated container is not equal to zero.
+[Element aggregations](#element-aggregations) can be used with heterogeneous properties in the same way as with ordinary properties.
+Note that element aggregation can be used with heterogeneous containers whose [h_size](h_size) is greater than zero.

 A heterogeneous property can be defined either implicitly or explicitly.